claydsoncoelho/fabric-accelerator/README.md

 3. Create a Fabric Lakehouse to be be the landing zone (bronze layer) of the Data Platform.
 Take note of the Connetion ID.
 You will need it later.

 4. Open **L1Transform-Generic-Fabric** Notebook and attach it to the bronze Lakehouse that you've just created.
+Also, take note of the Notebook ID.
+You will need it later.

-5. In WH_Control, populate the **WH_Control.ELT.IngestDefinition** and **WH_Control.ELT.L1TransformDefinition** tables with metadata about the source tables that want to ingest into the landing zone.
+5. Open **WH_Control** Warehouse, populate the **WH_Control.ELT.IngestDefinition** and **WH_Control.ELT.L1TransformDefinition** tables with metadata about the source tables that want to ingest into the landing zone.
 You can use the scripts in **WH_Control_Help** to help you. **Atention**: ELT.L1TransformDefinition.ComputeName must be the L1Transform-Generic-Fabric Notebook ID.

 6. Create a connection to the source system.

 7. Open **Ingest Tables** Pipeline, go to **Copy Source to Lakehouse** Activity, then to **Source** tab and replace the Connection by the connection to the source system that you've just created.
+Also fix all broken connection to WH_Control, taking care to keep the stored procedures names and parameters.

+8. Open **EnvSettings** Notebook and change the folowing variables:
+ - bronzeWorkspaceId: The Workspace ID.
+ - bronzeLakehouseName: The name of the landing zone (bronze) Lakehouse.

-8. Open **Master ELT Orchestration** Pipeline, got to Parameters tab, and change the follwoing parameters:
+9. Open **Master ELT Orchestration** Pipeline, got to Parameters tab, and change the follwoing parameters.
+Also fix all broken connection to WH_Control, taking care to keep the stored procedures names and parameters.:
  - SourceSystemName: Source system name (The same that you used to populate **WH_Control.ELT.IngestDefinition** on step 4.).
  - StreamName: Leave it blank to process all tables defined in **WH_Control.ELT.IngestDefinition**.
  - DelayTransformation: 0
  - BronzeObjectID: The landing zone (bronze) Lakehouse ID.
  - BronzeWorkspaceID: The Workspace ID.

-9. Open **EnvSettings** Notebook and change the folowing variables:
- - bronzeWorkspaceId: The Workspace ID.
- - bronzeLakehouseName: The name of the landing zone (bronze) Lakehouse.

 10. Execute **Master ELT Orchestration** Pipeline to test it.